 “Something We have to Do!”

 According to Malik Amin Aslam of the Ministry of Climate Change, which is spearheading the effort, “This is something we have to do.
 You cannot burn, bury, reuse, or recycle these bags.”
-This is part of a larger Green Initiative being pushed by Pakistan’s Prime Minister, Imran Khan.
+This is part of a larger Green Initiative that Pakistan’s Prime Minister, Imran Khan is pushing.
 Last year it began with a program to plant 10 billion trees to combat deforestation.
 The fines in Pakistan won’t be as stiff as Kenya, but will certainly get everyone’s attention: $31 for using one, $63 for selling one, and $31,000 for manufacturing plastic bags.
 Since the national per capita income is only $1,200 per year, these are still pretty hefty penalties.

 Time to Join the Parade